-UVI Alumni Chronicles University Virgin I slands WWW.UVI.EDU UVI First to Achieve Historic Alumni Participation Rate The University of the Virgin Islands is the first Historically Black College and University to achieve an alumni participation rate of more than 50 percent.
+UVI Alumni Chronicles University Virgin Islands WWW.UVI.EDU UVI First to Achieve Historic Alumni Participation Rate he University of the Virgin Islands is the first Historically Black College and University to achieve an alumni participation rate of more than 50 percent.
 "I hereby publicly announce that the University of the Virgin Islands alumni rate for fiscal year 2012-2013 was 51.73 percent," announced UVI President Dr. David Hall to an excited flag waving crowd of alumni, faculty and staff on Nov.
 25, at the "First to 50" Alumni celebration on the Albert A. Sheen Campus on St. Croix.
 The event was video conferenced to the St. Thomas Campus, heard live on WUVI 1090 AM over the airways and online; and could be seen live online as well.
 "History is not just something we find in books on the library shelf," said Dr. Hall.
 "History is the collective achievements that we remember, record and celebrate.
-Today we remember, record and celebrate the history making achievement that occurred through the work and sacThe goal to increase the alumni giving rate came after UVI President Dr. David Hall and the Board of Trustee's Development Commit- If this level of giving continues, UVI will be one of the top ten colleges in the nation in regards to alumni contributions. rifices of the people that are gathered here today, but also of so many others not gathered here today.
+Today we remember, renation in regards to alumni contributions.
+There are only eight institutions in the nation that have a rate higher than ours."
+If this level of giving continues, UVI will be one of the top ten colleges in the nation in regards to alumni contributions. cord and celebrate the history making achievement that occurred through the work and sacrifices of the people that are gathered here today, but also of so many others not gathered here today.
 Those who we truly celebrate and who this event is premised on are the thousands of alumni who could not fill these rooms today, but have filled our hearts through their generosity and sacrifice."
-Dr. Hall continued, "If this level of giving continues, UVI will be one of the top ten colleges in the nation in regards to alumni contributions.
-There are only eight institutions in the nation that have a rate higher than ours."
-Tac higher than ours.

-UVI alumni, staff and friends cheer at the "First to 50" Alumni Celebration on the St. Thomas Campus. -Dr. David Hall, UVI President tee set the aspirational goal of a 50 percent alumni participation rate.
+Dr. Hall continued, "If this level of giving continues, UVI will be one of the top ten colleges in the -Dr. David Hall, UVI President The goal to increase the alumni giving rate came after UVI President Dr. David Hall and the Board of Trustee's Development Committee set the aspirational goal of a 50 percent alumni participation rate.
 Smith led the institution's "50 for 50" fundraising campaign which aimed to raise the annual giving rate from 13 percent to 50 percent.
 UVI made it to 42 percent at the end of this challenge.
 In June, UVI's Alumni Association was named Alumni Association of the Year at the Third Annual Historically Black Colleges and Universities' (HBCU) Awards on the Jackson State University Campus, in Mississippi for achieving this rate.
 "We at UVI are keenly aware of the importance of alumni giving," said UVI Vice President for Institutional Advancement Dionne Jackson.
-"This is their way of demonstrating their support and buy-in into the president's vision and the work we do at the institution.
-This level of participation will go a long way in building UVI's efficacy and ability to fulfil this miscontinued on next page
+"This is their way of demonstrating their support and buyin into the president's vision and the work we do at the institution. continued on next page